Enricomattia/nwebsite/content/Fall2021/_index.md

 _**ANNOUNCEMENT 2**_ : I put in the extra section below the solutions to the 2020 midterm.

+_**ANNOUNCEMENT 3**_ : I put in the extra section below the solutions to the Baby boom exercise of the 2019 midterm.

 ### Lectures

 There could be mistakes, use the official solutions as a reference!
 Fell free to point out any typos, mistakes, answers that are not clear.
 If you want you can check the [plan](https://drive.google.com/file/d/17XXMU_QWX_qrOJv9Nf1H_X7ZqFOyM4z-/view?usp=sharing) for the lectures (NEW!
 30/09/2021).